predis/predis/README.md

 require PREDIS_BASE_PATH . '/Autoloader.php';

 Predis\Autoloader::register();

-// You can now create a Predis\Client, and use other Predis classes, without
-// requiring any additional files.
+// Now you can use Predis without requiring any additional file.
 ```

 You can also create a single [Phar](http://www.php.net/manual/en/intro.phar.php) archive from the repository